mlafeldt/chef-runner/README.md

 * [Berkshelf] - installable via `gem install berkshelf`
 * `rsync`
 * `ssh`
+* Chef must be pre-installed inside all virtual machines

 Additionally, your cookbook must have the following files: